San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - San Francisco's games this year have gone over the total in two out of three opportunities (66.7%).

-- When San Francisco puts up more than 26.3 points, it is 0-2 against the spread and 1-1 overall.
+- San Francisco is 0-2 against the spread and 1-1 overall this season when the team records more than 26.3 points.

 - The 49ers average 91.6 fewer yards per game (348.7), than the Seahawks give up per outing (440.3).